opengisch/QField-docs/documentation/how-to/pictures.en.md

 !![picture path](../assets/images/picture_path.png)

-If other directories are used, it is possible to set a list of them that needs to be copied in the package.
+It is also possible to synchronize additional directories with pictures or other attachments.
+Additional paths can be configured in _Attachment directories_.
+All paths are relative to the project directory.

 !![attachments directories](../assets/images/attachments_directories.png)